PauloPortugal/manjaro-playbook/README.md

 The Vagrant VM box is based on a [Manjaro Gnome X64 21.0](https://app.vagrantup.com/pmonteiro/boxes/manjaro-21-X64-gnome/versions/1.0.0) box.
 This should not be an issue if you want the [latest Manjaro release](https://manjaro.org/downloads/official/gnome/), as the playbook will upgrade the VM to the lastest Manjaro release version.

-### Configure a Manjaro Vagrant VM from a native Manjaro OS
+### Provision and configure a Manjaro Vagrant VM

 Install and configure Vagrant & [Oracle VirtualBox](https://www.virtualbox.org/) locally
 ```
+# if from a different Linux distribution or on a Mac make sure to install Vagrant and Oracle
-# Install and configure Vagrant & Oracle VirtualBox locally
+# if you are using a Manjaro/Arch, install and configure Vagrant & Oracle VirtualBox locally
 ansible-playbook playbook.yml -l localhost --extra-vars="user_name=USERNAME" --ask-become-pass --tags virtualization

 #Provision the Vagrant box